 The Hacienda Del Sol Luxury Guest Ranch Resort is situated just outside the city of Tucson among the Saguaro cacti and nestled in the Catalina foothills.
-With the Catalina Mountains as its backdrop and views of the sprawling city of Tucson, this luxury resort offers plenty of visual appeals all on its own.
+With the Catalina Mountains as its backdrop and views of the sprawling city of Tucson, this luxury resort offers plenty of visual appeal all on its own.

 But, Hacienda Del Sol Luxury Guest Ranch Resort takes aesthetics to the next level by flawlessly incorporating art, architecture, and gardens into the already breathtaking natural landscape.
 These elements add visual interest to every corner and vista of this unique property.